Department of Languages and Cultures

 In comparison, the American Council on the Teaching of Foreign Languages estimated that just eight percent of college students studied a second language in 2016, which means graduates with that skill will continue to be in demand.

 Reversing the language gap is increasingly important in a global economy where a huge percentage of the world consumers live outside the United States.
 Understanding different cultures enables you to truly connect with customers, clients, and other stakeholders.
 Employees fluent in a foreign language can earn higher salaries, too.

 If you've taken Spanish, German, or French in high school, learn more about our placement exam.
-You may be able to earn as many as 11 credits of back credit after taking one class.
+You may be able to earn up to 11 credits of back credit after taking one class.